Regenerative random permutations of integers: Introduction and main results

 \begin{definition} {\em For $p$ a probability distribution on $\mathbb{N}_{+}$ with $p_1 >0$, call a random permutation $\Pi$ of $\mathbb{N}_{+}$ a {\em $p$-shifted permutation} of $\mathbb{N}_{+}$, if $\Pi$ has the distribution defined by the following construction from an i.i.d. sample $(X_j;~ j \ge 1)$ from $p$.
 Inductively, let \begin{itemize} \item $\Pi_1 := X_1$, \item for $i \ge 2$, let $\Pi_i := \psi(X_i)$ where $\psi$ is the increasing bijection from $\mathbb{N}_{+}$ to \\ $\mathbb{N}_{+} \setminus \{ \Pi_1, \Pi_2, \cdots, \Pi_{i-1} \}.$ \end{itemize} For example, if $X_1 = 2$, $X_2 = 1$, $X_3 = 2$, $X_4 = 3$, $X_5 = 4$, $X_6 = 1 \ldots$, then the associated permutation is $(2,1,4,6,8,3,\ldots)$. } \end{definition}

-\quad Gnedin and Olshanski \cite{GO09} introduced this construction of $p$-shifted permutations of $\mathbb{N}_{+}$ for $p$ the geometric$(1-q)$ distribution.
+The procedure described in Definition \ref{pshifted} is a version of sampling without replacement, or {\em absorption sampling} \cite{Raw, Kemp}.
+Gnedin and Olshanski \cite{GO09} introduced this construction of $p$-shifted permutations of $\mathbb{N}_{+}$ for $p$ the geometric$(1-q)$ distribution.
 They proved that the limiting Mallows$(q)$ permutations of $[n]$ is the geometric$(1-q)$-shifted permutation of $\mathbb{N}_{+}$.
 The regenerative feature of geometric$(1-q)$-shifted permutations was pointed out and exploited in \cite{BB,GP}.
 This regenerative feature is in fact a property of $p$-shifted permutations of $\mathbb{N}_{+}$ for any $p$ with $p_1>0$.
 This observation allows a number of previous results for limiting Mallows$(q)$ permutations to be extended as follows.

-\begin{proposition} For each fixed probability distribution $p$ on $\mathbb{N}_{+}$ with $p_1 >0$, and $\Pi$ a $p$-shifted random permutation of $\mathbb{N}_{+}$: \begin{enumerate}[$(i).$] \item The joint distribution of the random injection $(\Pi_1, \ldots, \Pi_n): [n] \to \mathbb{N}_{+}$ is given by the formula
+\begin{proposition} For each fixed probability distribution $p$ on $\mathbb{N}_{+}$ with $p_1 >0$, and $\Pi$ a $p$-shifted random permutation of $\mathbb{N}_{+}$: \begin{enumerate}[$(i)$] \item The joint distribution of the random injection $(\Pi_1, \ldots, \Pi_n): [n] \to \mathbb{N}_{+}$ is given by the formula

 for every fixed injection $(\pi_i, 1 \le i \le n): [n] \to \mathbb{N}_{+}$, and $p(k):= p_k$. \item The probability that $\Pi$ maps $[n]$ to $[n]$ is

 \item The random permutation $\Pi$ is strictly regenerative, with regeneration at every $n$ such that $[n]$ is a block of $\mathbb{N}_{+}$, and the renewal sequence $(u_n;~n \geq 1)$ as above. \item The distribution of component lengths $f_n:= \mathbb{P}(Y_1 = n)$ where $Y_1$ is the length of the first component of $\Pi$ is given by the probability generating function